 But you don’t need an accounting degree (or a lot of time) to become a pro bookkeeper for your blog.
 Taking time to track and manage expenses over the course of the year means less of a hassle come tax season and it will also help you be able to claim every deduction you possibly can.
 Did you know that the average person misses nearly $500 in unclaimed deductions each year?
 Don’t be one of those people!

 Create a spreadsheet that allows you to track your income and expenses.
 This will not only help you as you set up a budget for your blog, but will also help you take advantage of deductions that you shouldn’t be missing out on!
-Everyone will have a slightly different way of categorizing expenses, but here’s an example of some of the sections your spreadsheet might have:
+Everyone will have a slightly different way of categorizing expenses.

-Miscellaneous: This may include website hosting, Google domains, and membership dues for organizations/subscriptions/
+- Miscellaneous: This may include website hosting, Google domains, and membership dues for organizations/subscriptions/blogger networks

-No matter how hard you work to stay on top of things throughout the day, life happens and often keeping track of every single expense is one of the first thing that falls through the cracks.
-Don’t wait until you’re home from blog-related travel or a week after you’ve finished a project to try to track down and organize all of your receipts and expenses.
+No matter how hard you work to stay on top of things throughout the day, life happens.
+Keeping track of every single expense is one of the first things that falls through the cracks.
+Don’t wait until you’re home from blog-related travel or a week after you’ve finished a project to bookkeep and organizae receipts and expenses.
 Make it a habit and come up with an easy way (such as downloading an app like Expensify, Shoeboxed, Wave, or Quickbooks Self-Employed) to snap photos of receipts and track your expenses as they happen.
 It’s worth the extra few seconds it takes!

 Remember that you WILL have to pay taxes.
 As a blogger, the IRS doesn’t take taxes out of your paycheck automatically, and it is easy to forget how much you will actually end up owing in taxes.
 At the end of every month, put around 30% of your net income for the month into a special account that will only be used to pay taxes.
 That way, you’re not put in a tight spot once tax season comes around.